pyrrrrr0404/Image-Classification-using-AWS-SageMaker/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+I choose the ResNet model as the base model and add several fully connected layers to do the transfer learning.
+I set 3 hyperparameters for tuning: learning rate: 0.0001---0.1
+eps: 1e-9---1e-8
+batch_size: either 64 or 128

 Remember that your README should:
 - Include a screenshot of completed training jobs
 - Logs metrics during the training process